-- Costs per household for pre-flood and post-flood transfers suggest that anticipatory cash, like regular humanitarian cash assistance, is more cost efficient for larger scale and longer-term programs.
+- Costs per household for pre-flood and post-flood transfers suggest that anticipatory cash, like regular humanitarian cash assistance, is more cost efficient for larger scale and longer-term programmes.

 Based on IRC’s research across the sector - in which IRC does 30% of all impact evaluations - the IRC is calling for a switch-spend of humanitarian assistance.
 Approximately 20% of natural disasters are highly predictable, but less than 1% of overseas development assistance (ODA) is pre-arranged towards these efforts.
 The IRC calls on international donors to emulate the German government’s commitment of 5% of humanitarian funding going towards preventative response ahead of climate shocks, while improving financing to be multi-year, flexible, and adaptive.

 For too long climate and humanitarian efforts have been disjointed.
 With the continued onslaught of extreme weather events worldwide, El Niño, and the approaching COP-28 summit, the climate and humanitarian community must work together to:

 - Ensure that the most vulnerable communities are not left behind by developing better tools for risk mappingthat identifies sudden climate shocks and long-term climate trends.
 New tools for assessing risk must account for how incoming climate shocks will be exacerbated by the unique needs of fragile settings, such as conflict dynamics, societal fractures, and the local political economy.